Equality Act Overview: Key Things Your Business Needs to Know

 These are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including ethnic origin, colour, citizenship, nationality, and national origin), religion or belief, sex and sexual orientation.

-1. What direct, indirect discrimination, harassment and victimisation are?
+What direct discrimination, indirect discrimination, harassment and victimisation are

 In general terms: